selimslab/selimslab.github.io/_posts/social/quotes/2019-8-3-quotes-fun.md

 Believe nothing until it has been officially denied.

+Clothes make the man.
+Naked people have little or no influence on society.

 Never trust people who smile constantly.
 They're either selling something or not very bright.